The Best LED Light bulbs For Everything In Your Home

 Lighting Definitions

 // Wattage: LED light bulbs use significantly less energy than traditional incandescent bulbs.
-While a traditional incandescent bulb may use 60 watts, an LED bulb can provide the same amount of light using just 9 watts.
+While traditional bulbs may use 60 watts, an LED bulb can provide the same light output using just 9 watts.
 When choosing an LED bulb, it's important to look at the wattage of the bulb to ensure it will provide the amount of light you need.

 // Lumens: This is probably the best way to measure “brightness”.
 While wattage is a good start - it may differ based on the bulbs efficiency and therefore is not the best measurement.
-The higher the Lumen, the brighter the bulb.
+High Lumens of light = High brightness levels

-// Color Temperature: LED light bulbs come in a range of color temperatures, from warm white to cool white.
+// Color Temperature: LED light bulbs come in a range of color temperatures, from warmer tones to cool white.
 The color temperature of a bulb is measured in Kelvins (K) and can affect the overall look and feel of a room.
-Warmer colors (2700K - 3000K) are best for cozy and intimate spaces, while cooler colors (5000K - 6500K) are better for the operating room.
+Warmer colors (2700K - 3000K) are best for cozy and intimate spaces like a living room, while lower color temperatures, or cool white light (5000K - 6500K) is better for the operating room.
+Color temperature is one of the easiest ways to establish the vibe of a space.

 // Color Rendering Index (CRI)(Advanced): This index measures the ability of a light source to reveal colors of objects in contrast to a natural light source, such as the sun filtering in through your windows.
 Put another way, it’s the measurement of light in relation to how it affects the appearance of color.
 This range can also depend on the “temperature” of the light.
 The scale is 0-100 where Excellent is 90-100, Good is 60-85, and Poor is 0-55.